ioannis-toumboglou/tor-web-crawler/README.md

 The second function is the implementation of a web crawler that retrieves the HTML content from Tor network webpages and stores it in the database.

-The application gives three retrieval options to the user:
+Three retrieval options are given to the user:

 1. Random crawl